 Mail will be handed out by your Section Head each day (usually at dinner).
 Your parents can send you letters by mail or email.
-Emails are printed out and delivered with the regular mail.
+Emails are printed out and delivered the next day with the regular mail.

 HOW DO CARE PACKAGES WORK?